EbramTawfik/Notes/ML4T/SunTrust Visit/SunTrust Visit.md

 **The Speaker's Vision**
 By the way, just like Bob's team is hiding, my team is hiding.
 That's me.
 Thank you.

+Title: Insights from John Marmalino: Risk and Finance Data Analytics in Banking

+---

+Hi, my name is John Marmalino.
+I represent the Risk and Finance Data Analytics Office.
+So I unfortunately don't have a slide or interesting presentation to show you.

+---

+Managing Data Foundation and Analytics Capabilities

+But what my area does is it manages data foundation and analytics capabilities that some trust uses to manage its risk and its financial performance.
+That has a fairly wide distribution of use cases where machine learning can come into play.

+---

+Challenges in Financial Products Space

+So one microcosm of my space is financial products.
+So within the financial product space, we are monitoring for money laundering, human trafficking, terrorist financing, and then fraud, identity theft.

+---

+Adapting to Changing Threats

+Each one of those traditionally has presented different challenges for banks.
+To some extent, the old way of managing these things were to create traps for behaviors.
+So look for new accounts, look for accounts that were open out of state, look for accounts with multiple cash deposits, look for accounts that have frequently changed addresses.

+---

+The Role of Machine Learning in Banking

+But the problem with any of those methods is those traps pretty quickly become obsolete.
+Criminals and the people who are intending to do harm to us are pretty quick at adapting and finding those traps.
+Machine learning is truly an area where banks are starting to move into the forefront of machine learning, to create opportunities to bring lots of data together in a way that can be utilized to manage active threats and an ever changing method of committing fraud or laundering money or financing terrorism.

+---

+Utilizing Machine Learning Models

+But within our space, we have opportunities to develop machine learning models can deal with almost every aspect of it.
+So one of the, one of them, I'm gonna go very micro.
+I know these guys say very high level, I'm gonna go very micro.

+---

+Addressing Third Party Check Fraud

+Common problem that the Fed takes is third party check fraud.
+So what that means is you as a SunTrust client are presented with a check from outside of SunTrust.
+So it's not a SunTrust check, it's could be Bank of America, we'd make it China, it could be anybody.

+---

+Determining Fraud Probability

+To do that, we need to bring together a vast amount of information.
+We need to understand who you are, what is your routine types of activities?
+Is this outside of the norm for you?
+Are you likely to be committing fraud at SunTrust?

+---

+Adapting to Client Needs

+The future of banking will be, you have been risk rated as a client every single day, and every time you do something through the bank, or really anything that we capture or we monitor, updates your risk profile.

+---

+Closing Remarks and Q&A

+With that, I'll open it up to questions.
+I know some of you are probably ready to leave.
+So, what if we get the whole sentence came up there, and I've got a couple questions I can ask from online.
+Just ask, you asked a great question.

+---

+Insights on Managing Risks and Opportunities

+Well, so first of all, I would say volatility is opportunity.
+Yes, it is risk.
+But that's the opposite end of it, right?
+So it's the other side of the point.
+Risk is opportunity.
+Managing risk creates opportunity.

+---

+Navigating Data Challenges

+In fact, if I could add to that, the biggest challenge you're going to face in your career is access to the information you need to do the analysis.
+It's not the analytics that needs, not the software.
+It's not that.
+It's going to be, do you have access to the information you need to build the model?
+And when you build the model, can you get that information in a timely enough way to make a difference?

+---

+Closing Thoughts on Strategy and Adaptation

+So we also have to think about strategy as the whole arching thing.
+The human mind can bring in a lot more things and make decisions.
+Data is an aid to all of us.
+So if you bring both of those, I think the risk is going with one or the other, bringing them together.
+That's what I'm saying.

+---

+Appreciation and Further Engagement

+I think we need to close now however I believe they're available you Still for a few more minutes, so let's thank them and then if you have more questions, please come up here.